akkefa/akkefa.com/README.md

-## Welcome To Hamel's Professional Page
+## Welcome To Ikram's Professional Page

-I'm a data scientist at GitHub specializing in Machine Learning infrastructure and developer tools.
-I have previously held ML roles at [Airbnb](https://www.airbnb.com/) and [DataRobot](https://www.datarobot.com/), as well as a long stint in management consulting.
+I'm a data scientist at GitHub specializing in Machine Learning model development and deployment.
+I have previously held ML roles at [Lolatravel](https://www.lola.com/) as well as a long stint in management consulting.

 I have created many data-science flavored [integrations with GitHub products](https://github.blog/author/hamelsmu/).
 Furthermore, I am currently a core developer for [fastai](https://github.com/fastai).